WasFia3/unity-course-progress/Documentation/section3-lesson1.md

 ### 🧪 Problems I Faced
 * Low disk storage
 * Wasn't able to open the project provided by the instructor because it's built with an older version of Unity.
+* Polygon collider didn't work due to forgetting to turn off the background (playground --> turn off background).
+* The movment of the player was way too fast, solved this issue by increasing the mass property in the Rigidbody component.
+* The player would keep falling, fixed this issue by freezing the movment on the z axis.

 ### 🖼️ Screenshots